fraserphysics/hmm/README.rst

 HMM includes implementations of the following observation models:

-Discrete: Integers in a finite range
+IntegerObservation: Integers in a finite range

 Gauss: Floats with state dependent mean and variance

+GaussMAP: Like Gauss but uses maximum a posteriori probability estimation

+MultivariateGaussian: Like GaussMAP but observations are vectors of floats

+AutoRegressive: Like GaussMAP but with linear autoregressive forecast and Gaussian residual

-Class_Y: Observations that can include classification data
+Observation_with_bundles: Observations that can include classification data

 I (Andy Fraser) restarted this project on 2021-01-22.
 I will rewrite the code for my book "Hidden Markov Models and Dynamical Systems"